Close-up of elegant marble columns with intricate details

 I think that the circumstances surrounding my accident are straightforward.
 Is it necessary to talk to an attorney after a crash?

-What If My Uber Was In An Accident?
+What if My Uber Was in an Accident?

 All vehicle crashes are frightening and confusing, but ridesharing accidents can be even more complex.
 You still have the right to be compensated for your injuries.
-However, you can probably expect a dogged fight from Uber, Lyft and other ridesharing companies.
+However, you can probably expect a dogged fight from Uber, Lyft, and other ridesharing companies.

 Here are three other common questions and answers about Uber accidents: